TrueScale Miniatures: Signature Series

-Worldwide Presence
+Worldwide presence

 TrueScale Miniatures is currently distributed in over 20 countries around the world.
 Their products have also been routinely featured in numerous international magazines, including The Diecast Magazine of Australia, Modell Fahrzeug of Germany and Model Cars of Japan.

 Coca-Cola

 Beginning in late 2009 and continuing through 2010, TrueScale Miniatures produced a series of Porsche race car models featuring Coca-Cola livery, all driven by famous driver Bob Akin.
 While this was not the first time that a Coca-Cola race car model had been produced by a company, TrueScale has received recognition for their production of such a widely encompassing collection of cars under such a recognizable livery.

+Mini GT

+A 1:64 scale line featuring a variety of vehicles was launched in the mid-2010s.
+While still producing highly detailed models, the Mini GT line focuses more on affordability, being similar to Greenlight Collectibles and POP RACE products in quality.
+Each MINI GT Model is produced in full diecast metal, with the chassis being fully reproduced.